Keep the following sleep practices on a consistent basis:

 Give gratitude for being alive.
 Convince yourself that you will sleep peacefully, and know you’ll have plenty of energy for tomorrow, it will be a beautiful New Day!

 Abundant research shows that acupuncture is very effective to relieve insomnia and improve sleep.
 Many of our patients see results immediately, and have cured insomnia within 3-5 treatments.
+Check out this article and see how acupuncture can help with your sleep!

 Contact New Vibes with questions or to share feedback on how these work for you.